 You should definitely report spam using the “spam”, “junk”, or equivalent mechanism in your email program or web interface.

-Particularly for web-based email services, this is important feedback the system uses to learn what is and is not spam.
+Particularly for web-based email services, our collective feedback is how the system learns what is and is not spam.
 Think of it as a form of crowdsourcing.
 This information is collected and used to tune what the email service looks for when deciding something is spam and whether or not to automatically place it in your spam folder for you.

 The more you report spam in this manner, the better the spam filter gets.